 How Property Taxes in Colorado Work

-Residential property taxes in Colorado depend on two things: the market value of the property and the total tax rates levied by local taxing authorities.
-Taxing authorities include counties, cities, school districts and some special taxing districts set up for specific purposes (to fund a water and sanitation system, for example).
+Residential property taxes in Colorado depend on two things: the market value of the property and the total tax rates local taxing authorities levy.
+Taxing authorities include counties, cities, school districts and some special taxing districts set up for specific purposes.
+For example, this could be to fund a water or sanitation system.

-Property is valued in two year cycles, based entirely on comparable sales.
-The price of other homes sold in your area determine the value of your home.
-Notices of valuation are mailed to homeowners by May 1st every year and homeowners who disagree with their home’s valuation have until June 1st to protest.
+Property is valued in two-year cycles, with values being based entirely on comparable sales.
+In other words, the price of similar homes sold in your area determine the value of your home.
+Notices of valuation are mailed to homeowners by May 1 every year, and homeowners who disagree with their home’s valuation have until June 1 to protest.

 Colorado Property Tax Rates

 Taxing authorities in Colorado calculate tax rates based on how much revenue they need.
-That means rates change frequently, as revenue needs change.
+That means rates change frequently as their revenue needs shift.
 Rates are expressed in mills, which are equal to $1 for every $1,000 of property value.
 A tax of 10 mills on a property with an assessed value of $10,000 is equal to $100 ($10,000 x 0.1).

 An effective tax rate is the amount you actually pay annually divided by the value of your property.
-So, if you pay $1,500 in taxes annually and your home’s market value is $100,000, your effective tax rate is1.5%.
+So if you pay $1,500 in taxes annually and your home’s market value is $100,000, your effective tax rate is 1.5%.
 The table below shows effective tax rates for every county in Colorado.
-It also shows median property tax payments and median home values for every county.
+It also displays median property tax payments and median home values for all counties.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-The average homeowner in Denver County, which is coterminous with the City of Denver, pays $1,404 annually in property taxes.
-That’s about two thirds the U.S average of $2,107.
-The average millage rate in Denver is 87.042, which includes about 50 mills that go to schools and 33 mills that go to the city of Denver.
+The median annual property tax bill for a homeowner in Denver County, which is coterminous with the city of Denver, is $1,771.
+This compares favorably to the national average, which is $2,578.
+The total millage rate in Denver is roughly 72.116 mills, which includes taxes that go to schools and the city of Denver.

 El Paso County